Home » About

 Question: Can I submit my ideas?

 Answer: YES!
-If you have already made your own dollar store craft, please send me a link to your blog or website (where you originally posted it), OR send me details and a photo.
+If you have already made your own dollar store craft, please send me a link to your blog or website (where you originally posted it), OR send me details and a photo, or post on the Facebook page.
 While I can’t promise all ideas submitted will be featured on the site, I try hard to showcase as many reader submissions as I can!
 My email address is heather <at> dollarstorecrafts *dot* com.
 Note about photos: Please don’t send ginormous photos!
-And, the better the photo is, the more likely I am to use your idea as a feature.
+And, the clearer and prettier the photo is, the more likely I am to use your idea as a feature.

 Question: Hey!
 That craft looks an awful lot like something I already posted on my own blog!
 Did you steal it?